cansik/realsense-processing/README.md

 #### ![#f03c15](https://placehold.it/12/f03c15/000000?text=+) Important

 - Currently it is still under development.
-- Prebuilt libraries for `MacOS` are in the [nightly build](https://github.com/cansik/realsense-processing/releases/tag/latest).
 - `Linux`, `MacOS` and `Windows` binaries are bundled in the [pre release v2.17.0.2](https://github.com/cansik/realsense-processing/releases/tag/v2.17.0.2).
 - `Linux` binaries are huge [#3211](https://github.com/IntelRealSense/librealsense/issues/3211).
 - The library is not multithreaded, so there will be performance issues.